Ooty Varai Uravu: Plot

 Vedachalam, a wealthy businessman from Ooty, is married to Sundari and has a son, Ravi who is now taking care of the family business.
 Vedachalam is also secretly married to Sivakami and has a daughter Vijaya, by the second marriage.
 After Sivakami's death, his daughter decides to seek him out and sets out to Ooty to confront him with proofs of his second marriage.

-Meanwhile, Vijaya is the daughter of a wealthy zamindar.
+Meanwhile, another Vijaya with the same name is the daughter of a wealthy zamindar.
 After her parents death, her uncle tries to marry her in order to acquire her wealth.
 Unwilling to marry him, she runs away from home.
-On the way to the railway station, her taxi runs over Vijaya.
+On the way to the railway station, her taxi runs over the first Vijaya.
 She tries to take her to the hospital, but the taxi driver refuses to help.
 Ravi who comes on the same road sees Vijaya and hospitalises her.

-Vijaya reaches the railway station and realises that she has Vijaya's luggage.
+The second Vijaya reaches the railway station and realises that she has the first Vijaya's luggage.
 She opens the trunk and finds evidence of Vedachalam and Sivakami's wedding.
 Needing a place to stay, she decides to go to Vedachalam and claim that she is his daughter.
 She meets Ravi on the train and she pretends to be Vedachalam's daughter.
 Ravi is disturbed to know that his father had a second wife, but does not reveal his identity to her.

-Vijaya meets Vedachalam and confronts him.
+The second Vijaya meets Vedachalam and confronts him.
 He accepts the charges and introduces her to his wife and son as his friend's daughter.
 Vijaya also agrees to pretend to be his friend's daughter.
 Ravi initially accepts her claim, but later realises that she is not his real sister because his sister is left-handed while Vijaya is right-handed.
 She is forced to tell him the truth.

-Initially, Ravi decides to throw her out but later tells her to continue acting as his sister in order to make his father accept his real sister.
+Initially, Ravi decides to throw her out but later tells her to continue acting as his sister in order to make his father admit to his deceipt and accept his real sister.
 Meanwhile, he falls in love with her and his mother accepts their relationship and want to get them married.
 Vedachalam is against this relationship since he believes that Vijaya is his daughter.